 The pronoun “se” can really be a nightmare for learners of Spanish.
 It comes up so often and can mean so many things and function in so many ways.
 Here we are going to review 5 common uses of “se”.

-Sometimes the pronoun “se” is used to signal that multiple subjects are simultaneously doing the same action to each other; the action is reciprocal.
-Obviously the verb needs to be plural in order to obtain this reading.
+Sometimes the pronoun “se” is used to signal that the subjects are doing the action to each other; the action is reciprocal.
+Obviously, the verb needs to be plural order to obtain this reading.

 This type of reciprocal action can also occur with groups in which you, the speaker, are included.
 These cases will use the nosotros form of the verb and the pronoun “nos”:

-3. El “se” como parte del verbo sin motivo obvio
+- “Se” as part of verb without logical reason (el “se” como parte del verbo sin motivo obvio)

-olvidarse (de) El hombre se olvidó de la cita.
+- --El hombre se olvidó de la cita. (olvidarse (de) = to forget)

-morirse Mi abuelo se murió el año pasado.
+- --Mi abuelo se murió el año pasado.
+(Morirse = to die)

-despedirse (de) Los niños se despiden de su maestra.
+- --Los niños se despiden de su maestra. (despidirse (de) = to say goodbye (to))